CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ### Child Subtree Availability

-**Child subtree availability** is a bitstream that determines what subtrees can be reached from this subtree.
+**Child subtree availability** is a bitstream that determines which subtrees can be reached from this subtree.
 There are `N` bits for every node in the bottom-most level of the subtree, where `N` is 4 for subdivision scheme `QUADTREE` and 8 for `OCTREE`.
 A 1 means there is a child subtree available at that position in the tree.
 Meanwhile, a 0 means there is no subtree available.

 ![Child Subtree Availability](figures/subtree-availability.jpg)